The following information and links are helpful to the professional community involved with building, remodeling, or maintaining commercial occupancy.

 3. Must have an acceptance test

 Fire Final inspections are conducted prior to any move in of people or stock in all occupancy’s.
 Must have Fire Final prior to application for a Certificate of Occupancy.
-A Fire Final consists of the following list, is not limited to this list.
+A Fire Final includes, but is not limited to, the following list.

 - Means of egress – exit signs, emergency lighting